proboscis/ray-proxy/README.md

 ```

 When interactively building a python program which requires a long start up preparation, such as loading large GPU model,
-This library can help you to do so without reinitializing the python interpreter when you make changes.
+this library can help you to work with it without reinitializing the python interpreter when you make changes.

 ## Multi interpreter example
 ```python